Sandy Heribert

 Sandy Héribert (born 25 November 1983) is a French-British TV journalist, show host and presenter who currently works for French media channel France 2 and L'Équipe.
-A graduate of Institut supérieur du commerce de Paris, she began her career at Eurosport before later moving on to work for several other media outlets including CNews, My Sports Channel, RTL-TVI, Voyage and France 4.
+A graduate of Institut supérieur du commerce de Paris, she began her career at Eurosport before later moving on to work for several other media outlets, including CNews, My Sports Channel, RTL-TVI, Voyage and France 4.

-In both 2019 and 2021, she hosted the Ballon d'Or ceremony along with former Ivorian footballer Didier Drogba.
+She has hosted the Ballon d'Or ceremony, along with former Ivorian footballer Didier Drogba, since 2019.

 Early life and education

 Heribert was born in Épinay-sur-Seine to a Breton-Franco-Belgian father and a British mother.

 She attended the Lycée Notre-Dame de Bury.
 She holds a master's degree in marketing.
 She also holds a master's degree in media marketing from Institut supérieur du commerce de Paris and a master's degree in journalism from CELSA Paris.

 Career

 Heribert began her career at Eurosport.
-She spent five years at the company serving as a presenter for several programs and events including covering the 2014 Winter Olympics in Sochi.
+She spent five years at the company, serving as a presenter for several programs and events, including coverage of the 2014 Winter Olympics in Sochi.
 In 2015, she began working as a freelancer.
-Within that period she worked for multiple French media outlets whilst covering and interviewing during the 2016 Summer Olympics in Rio de Janeiro.
-Immediately after that she earned a role to provide French commentary (alongside actor Gilles Marini) for sports entertainment reality show competition Ultimate Beastmaster on Netflix during season 2 and 3, which were released on 15 December 2017 and 31 August 2018 respectively.
+Within that period, she worked for multiple French media outlets while covering and interviewing during the 2016 Summer Olympics in Rio de Janeiro.
+Immediately after that, she earned a role to provide French commentary (alongside actor Gilles Marini) for the sports entertainment reality show competition Ultimate Beastmaster on Netflix during seasons 2 and 3, which were released on 15 December 2017 and 31 August 2018, respectively.
 When she began working as a freelancer, she worked for over a year at CNews, L'Équipe and My Sports Channel.
 Between 2016 and 2017, she moved to Belgium and worked as a presenter for De quoi je me mèle, a daily talk show on RTL-TVI broadcast live from Brussels.

-In January 2017, Heribert was offered a show to host by production company Bo Travail to serve as their main host and presenter of their discovery programme - Sur Les Alpes perchés.
-She hosted the show which was a sixteen episode show of 26 minutes each that sought to discover the most emblematic resorts of the Alps in Europe and was broadcast on TV channel Voyage.
+In January 2017, Heribert was offered a show to host by the production company Bo Travail, serving as their main host and presenter of the discovery programme - Sur Les Alpes perchés.
+She hosted the show, a 16-episode series of 26 minutes each that sought to discover the most emblematic resorts of the Alps in Europe and was broadcast on the TV channel Voyage.

-In January 2018, Heribert covered the 2018 Dakar Rally and later got an offer from L’ensemble media, as a their editor-in-chief of their new automotive magazine.
-From 2018 to 2019, she was the editor and presenter of societal talk show Sans se braquer on Automoto La chaîne.
+In January 2018, Heribert covered the 2018 Dakar Rally and later received an offer from L’ensemble media as their editor-in-chief for their new automotive magazine.
+From 2018 to 2019, she was the editor and presenter of the societal talk show Sans se braquer on Automoto La chaîne.
 In the early part of September 2019, Heribert succeeded Margot Laffite as the presenter of the V6 show on the same channel for two years.